 2. Finalsite Forms provides a great experience for your users

 Finalsite Forms makes it easy for both you and your school community to use forms as a way to stay engaged online through an enhanced, simplified, and powerful user experience that makes the form completion process as unobtrusive as possible, unlike third-party providers that can be confusing to navigate, complete, or ask for additional information your community might not want to provide.

-A simple payment experience can make or break someone’s desire (and ability) to complete the transaction.
+A simple online payment experience can make or break someone’s desire (and ability) to complete the transaction.
 Finalsite Forms aims to increase submission rates and reduce confusion by streamlining the entire process with the payment fields at the bottom of the form — instead of on a separate page — including offline payment and online credit card payment options.

 This is an upgrade from our previous form-building tool, Forms Manager, which required two pages for payment forms: one page for the form’s questions, and a second page for the payment information.
 This two-page process created a secure payment process, but it could also cause confusion and frustration for some that lead to abandoned transactions.

 The Finalsite Forms payment process is further simplified for your community through dedicated currency fields with custom minimum and maximum prices.
 These custom prices guide users to fill out a range of specific prices that are allowed.
 This also creates a better process for admins by alleviating the potential issue of users bypassing a currency field by submitting “$0.00” as the value.

 Now, users must meet the custom price requirements before they can submit their form.

 Multiple field conditionals can drastically shorten a form by hiding fields and only displaying them based on the answer to multiple previous fields earlier in the form.
 With Finalsite Forms, rather than building a Summer Camp form with every possible field displayed for each activity, you can choose to only display the fields relevant to users as they complete the form, hiding form fields that don’t match or relate to the choices they make.